+Event Numbers: 3430: SGSV 3434: SG

+Targets: 2x DP1

+Ammunition: Solid Slug only

+Sights: As per class

+Positions: Standing unsupported and kneeling

+Ready Position: 45 Degrees

+Practice 1: 25 metres - 8 shots

+The target will make 4 double exposures of 3 seconds face, 6 seconds away, 3 seconds face.
+The first shot in each double exposure must be fired from the standing position and the second shot from the kneeling position.
+After each double exposure the competitor is to revert to the standing ready position.
+All shots are to be fired on the left hand target.
+The interval between pairs of exposures is 6 seconds.

+Practice 2: 50 metres - 8 shots

+The target will make 4 exposures of 5 seconds with a 4 second away time.
+2 shots are to be fired on the right hand target from the standing position.
+Competitors must return to the standing ready position between exposures.

+Practice 3: 50 metres - 8 shots

-Event Numbers: 3430: SGSV 3434: SG Targets: 2x DP1 Ammunition: Solid Slug only Sights: As per class Positions: Standing unsupported and kne eling Ready Position: 45 Degrees Course of Fire: This event takes approximately It requires 24 rounds The maximum possible score is Practice 1: shot from the kneeling position competitor is to revert to the s - Practice 2: away time.
-2 shots are to be fir es of 5 seconds with a 4 second ed on the right hand target from tors must return to the standing ires.
-Practice 3: time of 5 seconds.
-4 shots to be a standing position on the first right hand target from a kneelin Competitors may adopt the kneeling nces of 8 seconds with an away e fired on the left hand target from exposure, 4 shots to be fired on the ng position on the second exposure. eeling position after the first he ready position until the target is Range Commands: The general rules apply with th command.
-Having made sure that the rang 'WITH EIGHT ROUNDS LOAD AI -
+The target will make 2 appearances of 8 seconds with an away time of 5 seconds.
+4 shots to be fired on the left hand target from a standing position on the first exposure, 4 shots to be fired on the right hand target from a kneeling position on the second exposure.
+Competitors may adopt the kneeling position after the first exposure but must remain in the ready position until the target is exposed.

-Ties: Tie breaking rules shall be applied in the order listed below: a.
-By the greatest number of Xs in the event b.
+Range Commands: The general rules apply with the addition of the following initial command.

+Having made sure that the range is clear, the CRO commands

+'WITH EIGHT ROUNDS LOAD AND MAKE READY'

+b.
 By the scores at each distance, commencing with the longest distance c.
 By the X count at each distance, commencing with the longest distance d.
-In the event of a maximum score and equal X counts at all distances, by outward gauging Procedural penalties: In addition to the usual procedural penalties, the following apply in this event: a.
-Firing too many shots during an exposureb.
+In the event of a maximum score and equal X counts at all distances, by outward gauging

+In addition to the usual procedural penalties, the following apply in this event:

+- a.
+Firing too many shots during an exposure - b.
 Any shots on the wrong target